GuusKemperman/GuusKemperman.github.io/_projects/rts-3D.md

 # Serialization

 I am proud of my serialization system, especially since it seemed like the greatest challenge to me at the start of this block.
-The system can serialise arbirtrary data, including pointers and relations between different entities using entity ids.
+The system can serialize arbirtrary data, including pointers and relations between different entities using entity IDs.

 <div class="video-as-gif-container">
   <video autoplay loop muted playsinline>